apify/apify-docs/docs/actors/tasks.md

 ### Settings

-To make a task easier to identify, you can give it a name and description under the **Settings** tab. **A task's name should be 3-63 characters long**.
+To make a task easier to identify, you can give it a name and description under the **Settings** tab.
+A task's name should be 3-63 characters long.

 ![Apify task settings]({{@asset actors/images/create-task-settings.webp}})